DiffH2O: Diffusion-Based Synthesis of Hand-Object Interactions from Textual Descriptions: Experiments and Results

 Our method focuses on synthesizing detailed hand-object motion based on text input.
 To the best of our knowledge, DiffH$_2$O is the first method to tackle this problem.
 While there is no direct baseline for hand-object motion synthesis based on language, the closest to our approach is IMoS~\cite{IMoS}, which focuses on text-based whole-body human-object interaction synthesis.
 IMoS first generates a body articulation based on an instruction label (action + object), and then optimizes for the object pose using a grasp heuristic.
 Since our paper focuses on hand articulations and object motions, we omit the full-body movements from our evaluations.

-To compare our method against human-body diffusion models, we adopted these methods to the HOI setting.
-All variants use our proposed representation.
-MDM \cite{tevet2023mdm} does not use guidance, and for GMD \cite{karunratanakul2023gmd} we use gradients to guide the model towards the grasp frame, but omit the 2D-trajectory generation stage because it is specific to human motions.
+To further compare~\methodname~against human-body diffusion models, such as~\cite{tevet2023mdm} and~\cite{karunratanakul2023gmd}, we adopted them to the HOI setting.
+All variants use our proposed pose representation.
+MDM \cite{tevet2023mdm} does not use guidance, and for GMD \cite{karunratanakul2023gmd}, we use gradients to guide the model towards the grasp frame, but omit the 2D-trajectory generation stage because it is specific to human motions.